 I am doing my best to get back to enjoying the things I love more than anything: writing and reading, but these things take work.
 Here is what I am doing to get back in the swing of things:

 You have to become double-brained.

 Unfortunately, this is the hardest thing to accomplish, and it certainly sounds that way.
-You have to separate the work brain from the writing brain.
-I’m sure for most people it’ll be more like triple-brained, or quadruple-brained, but, for the sake of brevity, double-brained is what I am calling it.
+You have to separate the working brain from the writing brain.
+I’m sure for most people, it’ll be more like triple-brained or quadruple-brained, but, for the sake of brevity, double-brained is what I am calling it.
 The best way I have found to achieve this is to utilize every second of downtime to decompress.
 Leave a pause between each brain so you can start fresh.
-You need time to just turn off for a little while, and have a few moments to yourself with no distractions.
+You need time to turn off for a little while and have a few moments to yourself with no distractions.
 This way, you won’t lose your precious downtime doing something unproductive, but rather just enjoying time with yourself.

 If you can’t find downtime, don’t stop moving.

 A quick disclaimer: I have a terrible social media addiction.
 I passively scroll through my news feed and subscription box.
 I’m not engaging with anything that is happening on my screen.
 Because of the media addiction, the only real way I’ve found to stay motivated is to “ride the high,” so to speak.
 If I finish something for work, I immediately move on to one of my personal projects.
 I “ride the high.”

 Granted, I occasionally burn out because I forget I need to stop, but keeping the productive fire alive is one of the best ways to find a renewed spark with your own work.
 Do what you have to at work or school in the best way you can, then carry that motivation home with you.
 Do your homework, then move right into your own project.
 If your hobby begins to feel like a job, treat it as part of your job.

 You have to accept that being good at something requires hard work.